dmbarbour/glas/docs/GlasProg.md

 Control Flow:

-* `n:Name` - we always interpret a name as equivalent to its definition.
-Of course, compilation of recursive definitions receives special attention for performance.
-* `(%do P1 P2 ...)` - execute P1, P2, etc. in order.
+* `(%do P1 P2)` - execute P1 then P2 in order.
 Associative.
-* `%pass` - a no-op.
+* `%pass` - the no-op.
 Does nothing.
 * `%fail` - voluntary failure.
 Used for bracktracking a branch condition, choice, or coroutine step.
 (In contrast, errors are treated as divergence, i.e. infinite loops observable only via reflection APIs.)
 * `(%cond Sel)` - supports if/then/else and pattern matching.
 The selector, Sel, has a distinct AST structure to support sharing a common prefix.
   * `(%br Cond Left Right)` - runs branch condition, Cond.
 If Cond fails, backtracks to run Right selector, otherwise processes Left selector.
 The full chain of branch conditions runs atomically.
   * `(%sel P)` - selected action.
 Commits prior chain of passing branch conditions, then runs P.
   * `%bt` - backtrack.
 Forces most recent passing Cond to fail.
 If no such Cond, i.e. if %bt is rightmost branch, behavior is context-dependent (e.g. error for %cond, exit for %loop).
 As a special rule, we optimize `(%br C %bt R) => R` regardless of whether C is divergent.
 * `(%loop Sel)` - Repeatedly runs Sel until it fails to select an action, then exits loop.
 Same Sel structure as %cond.
 Essentially a hybrid of while-do and pattern matching.
-* `(%co P1 P2 ...)` - execute P1, P2, etc. as coroutines with a non-deterministic schedule.
-Each coroutine has its own stack but shares access to registers and methods.
+* `(%co P1 P2)` - execute P1 and P2 as coroutines with a non-deterministic schedule.
+Associative.
+Each coroutine operates on its own stack but shares access to registers and methods.
   * Preemption: scheduler may freely abort a coroutine to select another.
   * Parallelism: run many, abort a subset to eliminate conflicts, aka [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
   * Fork-join behavior: %co yields repeatedly until coroutines terminate.
 We can optimize the case where %co is the final operation of a coroutine, thus no join required.
 * `%yield` - within a coroutine, commit operations since prior yield.
-Each yield-to-yield step is implicitly an atomic transaction that may abort via fail.
+Each yield-to-yield step is an atomic transaction that may abort via fail.
-* `(%atomic P)` - runs P within a hierarchical transaction, restricting 'yield' to internal coroutines within P. In some circumstances, this may cause a scheduler to backtrack to attempt alternative schedules.
-A chain of branch conditions, up to %sel, are implicitly atomic.
+* `(%atomic P)` - runs P within a hierarchical transaction, thus yielding within P does not yield from atomic and must be resumed within P.
+  * *Note:* a chain of %br branch conditions, up to %sel, is implicitly atomic.
-* `(%ch P1 P2 ...)` - non-deterministic choice of P1, P2, etc..
+* `(%ch P1 P2)` - non-deterministic choice of P1 or P2.
 Associative.
 Can be implemented by forking the transaction and evaluating all choices, but only one can commit.
   * Special case: in context of transaction loops, e.g. `while (Cond) { atomic Action; yield }`, repeated choice can optimize into a reactive form of concurrency.
 * `%error` - explicit divergence.
 Logically equivalent to an infinite no-yield loop, but much easier to optimize.
 Please compose with `%an.error.log` to attach a message!

-Data Manipulation:
+Data Stack:
 * `d:Data` - push copy of data to top of data stack
 * `(%dip P)` - run P while hiding top element of data stack
 * `%swap` - exchange top two stack elements. i.e. "ab-ba"